mosip/mosip-infra/deployment/sandbox/README.md

 ## Pre-requisites
 * OS : Ubuntu 18.0.4 LTS
-* Hardware : 4 core CPU with 32 GB RAM and about 80 GB of free hard disk space.
+* Hardware : For Running Kernel and Pre Registration -> 4 core CPU with 32 GB RAM and about 80 GB of free hard disk space.
+           : For Running Kernel, Registration Processor and ID Repo -> 8 core CPU with 56 GB RAM and about 80 GB of free hard disk space
 * Tools:  Install `curl` and `git`

 ## Get, Set, Go!